Support more videos like this at patreon.com/rebecca!

 This is just early research involving a very small group of people, so more studies will need to be done to see how far-reaching the results might be.
 But if they hold up, it could be a great tool for hospitals to have on hand to rather easily help prevent PTSD before it really happens.

 Also this week, California researchers published a study suggesting that video games might help in treating depression.
-Unlike the headlines I’ve read about this study, I’ll put the big caveat up front: they used very specific “brain training” app games, not just Call of Duty or whatever, and they didn’t study whether or not the games actually reduced the subjects’ depression.
+Unlike the headlines I’ve read about this study, I’ll put the big caveat up front: they used very specific “brain training” app games, some even trying to figure out is solitaire cash legit, not just Call of Duty or whatever, and they didn’t study whether or not the games actually reduced the subjects’ depression.

 What they did find was that the subjects were very likely to keep using the apps when they got message alerts, and they were also more likely to feel as though they had control over their depression, particularly when the alerts emphasized the fact that depression was an internal issue that could be corrected by “brain training.”